About the publication

 Articles are supplemented with a growing body of resources on COVID-19 data geared towards reporters and other communicators.

 Since this project started in July, we have featured at least one COVID-19 data source in the newsletter each week.
 Check out the full list of sources here.
-We also maintain detailed annotations on data sources for COVID-19 vaccinations and cases in K-12 schools in the U.S. More resources are coming soon.
+We also maintain detailed annotations on data sources for COVID-19 vaccinations and cases in K-12 schools in the U.S. More resources are under development.

 Become a member of the COVID-19 Data Dispatch: connect with a community of data nerds and keep the publication accessible for all readers.

 The support of members will help keep this publication free for all readers as the pandemic continues to rage across the U.S. For more details on our costs, see this page.

 About the writer

 Previously, she managed the Science & Health vertical at online data journalism outlet Stacker and was a data entry volunteer at the COVID Tracking Project, where she worked on the core Testing and Outcomes dataset and the COVID Racial Data Tracker.
 Her past work has also appeared in Science News, The Open Notebook, and other popular science publications.
 She graduated from Barnard College in 2019 with a dual degree in Biology and English (and way too many blog posts.)

-Disclaimer: Although Betsy volunteers for the COVID Tracking Project, this publication is an entirely separate project that reflects only her own reporting and explanations.
+Disclaimer: Although Betsy volunteered for the COVID Tracking Project, this publication is an entirely separate project that reflects only her own reporting and explanations.
 Nothing published in the COVID-19 Data Dispatch communicates on behalf of the Project in any way.